-The third anniversary of the Hirak Movement came as Russia was launching its military invasion of Ukraine (Eurasia Daily Monitor, February 24).
+The third anniversary of the Hirak Movement came exactly on the day in which Russia launched its military invasion of Ukraine (Eurasia Daily Monitor, February 24).
 Although Algeria is not immediately involved in this conflict, the implications for the country are extremely significant on many levels.
 Against this backdrop, the most important element to consider is the mixed impact that this conflict can have on Algerian domestic dynamics.
-On the one hand, the build-up to the crisis and the actual outbreak of war following Russia's largescale invasion pushed hydrocarbon prices up to levels unseen since the early 2010s.
+On the one hand, the build-up to the crisis and the actual outbreak of war following Russia's large-scale invasion pushed hydrocarbon prices up to levels unseen since the early 2010s.
 Algeria is benefiting significantly from this development as higher revenues are providing some relief to the ailing Algerian public finances.
 Years of declining oil prices, coupled with domestic problems, reduced the Algerian capacity to use public money to cool down social tensions.
 But with prices rising again, current President Abdelmadjid Tebboune has decided to establish a "dignity subsidy" worth 13,000 Algerian dinars (around 91 USD), which appears to have come straight from the post-Arab Spring Bouteflika playbook (Algérie Press Service, February 15).